grid#

 - __copy__()[source]#

-This function is called, if one uses the top-level function
+This function is called when using the top-level function

 - Return type: